Your Face SurgeryAesthetics

 After Your Facelift: 13 Tips for Recovery

 The recovery after your facelift differs for different individuals.
 Every person is different and some may do well while others may have a much more difficult time of recovery.
-However, all obstacles can be overcome.
+You can overcome all obstacles.
 It takes patience and, well, pain medication.
 Is it worth it?
 Depends on who you ask and when they are asked the question.

 Tip 1: Plan in advance.
 Go to the grocery store.
 Get stocked up.
 Purchase things that are easy to chew.
 Gets lots of liquids for you to drink.
 Buy straws.